local-projects/ofxApp/ReadMe.md

 ### 2.2 ofxApp and Content

-One of the goals of _ofxApp_ is to abstract content ingestion and sync with a remote CMS for you.
+One of the goals of _ofxApp_ is to abstract content ingestion and sync with a remote CMS for you, lets see how it handles it.

 #### 2.2.1 How does ofxApp Handle Content?